 Plot: Sam (Ludovico Tersigni) is your regular teenager obsessed with skateboarding and dreaming of travelling to California.
 Everything changes when he meets Alice (Barbara Ramella).
 The two fall in love, but when Alice finds out she’s pregnant, Sam is forced to evaluate his dreams and choices.

-Having been raised by a single mother, Sam is no stranger to what it’s like to have an absentee father.
+Having been raised by a single mother, Sam is no stranger to what it’s like to have an absent father.
 He must decide whether he wants to repeat the mistakes of his own father or face fatherhood hands-on.
 As he imagines his future as a parent, he finds a surprising mentor while reading about his idol, pro skateboarder Tony Hawk.

 The App (2019)